axelvaldez/radical-companies/_posts/children-stories/2024-08-03-how-it-started.markdown

 <h1>Meaning</h1>
  <p>Meaning and Belonging always come and go together.
 They always hold hands, like good friends.</p>
- <p>Fiat had a way of morphing som thatwe all saw different shapes of it.
+ <p>Fiat had a way of morphing so that every Being saw different shapes of it.
 Meaning, Belonging, and all the Beings had the ability to change as they deeply listenedn, but Fiat&rsquo;s morphing abilities were something else.</p>
- <p>By the way, all the Beings picked up pieces of love as they formed, but Fiat did not.
-But, still, they were friends.</p>
+ <p>Maybe it was because Fiat had not picked up pieces of love as it came togetner.
+Come tp think of it, it had only pickedm upm sharp shards.</p>

 <h1>Belonging</h1>
  <p>Belonging is a friend of Meaning and Fiat.
-It is defintely an extrovert.
+Belonging is defintely an extrovert.
 It enjoys others, even when they disagree because it learns a lot from disagreements.
 He listens well like all the Beings.</p>
  <p>&ldquo;<em>It was long time ago</em>,&rdquo; said Belonging, &ldquo;<em>when I met Meaning first and Fiat after that</em>.&rdquo; They were all very good friends, Meaning, Belonging, and Fiat.</p>
  <p>They did not know back then how much Fiat would impact them.</p>